-The I-94 record is the "Arrival/Departure Record" issued by U.S. Customs and Border Protection (CBP) whenever you enter the United States.
-This record confirms that you have been legally admitted to the U.S. in a specific visa status, and for a specific duration of time.
-For F and J visa holders the amount of time is indicated by the notation "D/S" which means you can be in the U.S. for the Duration of Status of your student program.
-The CBP officers will enter the I-94 data into an on-line registration system using your passport and visa stamp.
-You will be able to access an electronic version of the I-94 record by visiting: https://i94.cbp.dhs.gov/I94/#/home This record can be printed when applying for immigration benefits, such as a driver's license or a Social Security Number (SSN).
+The I-94 record is the "Arrival/Departure Record" issued by U.S. Customs and Border Protection (CBP) whenever you enter the U.S. It confirms that you have been legally admitted to the U.S. in a specific visa status, and for a specific duration of time.
+For J visa holders the amount of time is indicated by the notation "D/S" which means you can be in the U.S. for the Duration of Status of your student program.
+CBP officers enter the I-94 data into an on-line registration system using your passport and visa stamp.
+You will be able to access an electronic version of the I-94 record by visiting: https://i94.cbp.dhs.gov/I94/#/home Print this record to carry with your DS-2019 form to show your status when requested by immigration officials or when applying for immigration benefits, such as a driver's license or a Social Security Number (SSN).